Pokémon Scarlet & Violet: Elite Four And Champions Full Guide

 Hassel’s last Pokémon is a high-level 61 Dragon/Ice type called Baxcalibur.
 Due to the Tera Type Dragon, Baxcalibur is hard to beat.
 His counter Pokémons are Fighting, Dragon, Fairy, Steel, and Rock-type which deal 2x damage to him.

-Do not choose Water, Grass, or Electric-type Pokémons against any of the opponent’s Pokémons as their damage is greatly reduced on Dragons.
-Also, Terstallize against Baxcalibur to gain an advantage against his Tera Type.
-Once you have defeated Hassel, you obtain 12,932 Pokémon Dollars as prize money.
+Do not select Water, Grass, or Electric-type Pokémon, as their damage is greatly reduced against Dragons.
+Use Terstallize against Baxcalibur for an advantage against his Tera Type.
+Winning against Hassel earns you 12,932 Pokémon Dollars as prize money.

 How To Beat The Champions